bbyars/mountebank/CONTRIBUTING.md

 ==========================

 Congratulations!
 You're here because you want to join the millions of open source developers contributing to mountebank.
 The good news is contributing is an easy process.
+In fact, you don't even have to write code to contribute.
+I am grateful for all of the following contributions:

+* Submitting an issue, either through github or the [support page](http://www.mbtest.org/support)
+* Making a suggestion
+* Letting me know that you're using mountebank and how you're using it.
+It's surprisingly hard to find that out with open source projects, and provides healthy motivation.
+Feel free to email at brandon.byars@gmail.com
+* Writing about mountebank (bonus points if you link to the [home page](http://www.mbtest.org/))
+* Creating a how-to video about mountebank
+* Speaking about mountebank in conferences or meetups
+* Telling your friends about mountebank
+* Starring and forking the repo
+* Convincing your company to let me announce that they're using mountebank, including letting me put their logo on a web page (I will never announce a company's usage of mountebank without their express permission).
+* Writing a client library that hides the REST API under a language-specific API
+* Writing a build plugin for (maven, gradle, MSBuild, rake, gulp, etc)

+Still want to write some code?
+Great!
+You may want to keep the [source documentation](https://mountebank.firebaseapp.com/) handy.
 You can choose the basic workflow or the advanced workflow depending  on your time commitment and level of interest.

 ## The Basic Workflow